 When significant circumstances arise, in either your life or the life of your former spouse, that make it necessary to modify a custody agreement, you’ll want to be sure that everything is done correctly to get the best outcome for you and your child.

 In order to work out the best possible arrangement for yourself, your child, and your former spouse, you need a family law attorney with real experience in handling custody modification cases to help you through the process.

 Attorney Scott A. Scholl has over 20 years of experience in family law and also understands the unique circumstances military families face when it comes to custody arrangements.
 Sometimes a modification becomes necessary, and Scott has the know-how to help you file a modification request with the court.

-If you’re located in Little Rock or Conway, Arkansas, contact the Scholl Law Firm, P.L.L.C. today for a free consultation.
+If you’re located in Little Rock, Arkansas contact the Scholl Law Firm, P.L.L.C. today for a free consultation.